Scandinavian Journal of Surgery

-Scandinavian Journal of Surgery is a peer-reviewed academic journal that publishes papers in the field of surgery.
-The journal's editor-in-chief is Ari Leppäniemi (Meilahti Hospital, Finland).
+Scandinavian Journal of Surgery is a peer-reviewed academic journal that publishes papers in the field of surgery and orthopaedics.
+The journal's editor-in-chief is professor Paulina Salminen (Turku University Hospital, Finland).
 It has been in publication since 1919 and is currently published by SAGE Publications on behalf of the Finnish Surgical Society.

 Abstracting and indexing

 Scandinavian Journal of Surgery is abstracted and indexed in, among other databases: SCOPUS, and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2012 impact factor is 1.169, ranking it 118 out of 199 journals in the category ‘Surgery’.
+According to the Journal Citation Reports, its 2025 impact factor is 2.1, ranking it 128 out of 321 journals in the category ‘Surgery’.